-1. Rationale .
-3
+1. Rationale 3

-2. Aims .
-3
+2. Aims 3

-3. Supporting Procedures and Practices: .
-3
+3. Supporting Procedures and Practices: 3

-4 Quality Assurance .
-5
+4 Quality Assurance 5

-4.1 The role of the Head of Department (HOD) .
-5

-4.2 The role of the Senior Leadership Team (SLT) .
-5

 1. Rationale

 Cheltenham Bournside School fully recognises the importance of effective marking and feedback to support student learning and maximise progress.
 This policy aims to ensure a consistent approach to the way learning is marked and feedback provided.